Frequently Asked Questions

 How are leaders chosen and trained?

 The immersion chaplain acts as the senior figure of authority on the trip.
-This will be a member of staff of Two Wolves Abroad, or a closely related individual who has been comprehensively briefed and prepared to lead the group.
+This will be a member of staff of The Cardoner Project, or a closely related individual who has been comprehensively briefed and prepared to lead the group.

-The immersion leader and understudy have both been through an extensive program to prepare for their roles.
-The leaders are chosen from our pool of young people who have worked with Two Wolves Abroad through a diligent application and interview process.
+The Immersion leader and understudy have both been through an extensive program to prepare for their roles.
+The leaders are chosen from our pool of young people who have worked with The Cardoner Project through a diligent application and interview process.
 Upon selection they receive an extensive training program to prepare for their role.

-The immersion leader goes through a two-year leadership training course that moulds their spiritual, human and intellectual identity to ensure they lead in a manner that is in line with the Two Wolves Abroad and The Cardoner Project’s values, mission and vision.
+The immersion leader goes through a two-year leadership training course that moulds their spiritual, human and intellectual identity to ensure they lead in a manner that is in line with The Cardoner Project’s values, mission and vision.
 They also undergo comprehensive risk management, first aid and emergency situation preparation training.

-The immersion understudy goes through a one-year leadership training course that acts as a foundation builder for their formation to ensure they lead in a manner that is in line with the Two Wolves Abroad and The Cardoner Project’s values, mission and vision.
+The immersion understudy goes through formation training to ensure they lead in a manner that is in line with The Cardoner Project’s values, mission and vision.
 They also undergo comprehensive risk management, first aid and emergency situation preparation training.

 Can I bring a friend?